 Viseum UK’s Automated Surveillance Respecting Privacy

-New computerised CCTV surveillance cameras detect and confirm threats from 1 m out to 18.5 km
+New computerised CCTV surveillance cameras detect and confirm threats from 1 meter out to 19 kilometres

 The Viseum UK Group Intelligent CCTV Surveillance Company has developed a video surveillance technology, which can keep us all safe from crime and violence whilst protecting our Right to Privacy.
 Stuart Thompson was a recognized innovator with British Telecom, where he led the development of the high-speed modems that introduced broadband internet.
 He has now used his high-speed expertise and ingenuity to develop an award-winning Intelligent Panoramic Security Camera system that will passively observe and ignore innocent goings-on, but quickly alert human operators to suspicious or dangerous activity.
 In addition to crime-busting on Britain’s streets, The system can significantly enhance Homeland Security whilst unobtrusively safeguarding our schools or our elderly and vulnerable citizens in care homes and hospitals.